JackoSora/jackos-jeopardy/docs/event-system.md

 - **Animation**: 2.5-second purple data stream reversal with holographic distortion
 - **Strategy**: Tests knowledge from a different angle - players must think about what question would produce the given "answer"

+### Score Steal Event
+- **Trigger**: Random selection when event threshold is reached
+- **Duration**: Instantaneous
+- **Effect**: The lowest-scoring team steals 20% of the leading team's current points (floored), applied immediately upon queuing/trigger.
+- **Animation**: ~3.2-second heist animation showing a money bag moving from the leader to the lowest team, with team names and +/- amounts.
+- **Strategy**: Momentum shift mechanic—helps trailing teams catch up and keeps competition tight.

 ## Technical Implementation

 ### Core Data Structures